Atlassian Documentation for Product Design Teams Part 2

 One would think this section might not even exist.
 Outside of business and Experience, this is the most critical part of our Confluence structure, where everything collides into physical release.

-This section is the newest among the others combining releases–Alpha, Beta, Candidate Release 1.0, 2.0 in separate hubs that are easy to monitor.
+This section is the newest among the other combining releases–Alpha, Beta, Candidate Release 1.0, 2.0 in separate hubs that are easy to monitor.
 Each release has a separate page showing the summary from JIRA.
 The set of macros visualise a team’s performance, burn rate, productivity and overall operational efficiency across the product.
 This makes it a fantastic place for stakeholders to see the progress and the proposition’s current state.

 9.0 — DaS Integrations